pmfarley/Assisted-Installer-Static-IP/README.md

 **STEP 16.
 REVIEW AND CREATE.**

   a.
-Review the cconfiguration, and select _Install Cluster_.
+Review the configuration, and select _Install Cluster_.
 ![image](https://user-images.githubusercontent.com/48925593/134448841-69c26016-b744-43a7-bc5c-562b10995da0.png)

 **STEP 17.
 MONITOR THE INSTALLATION PROGRESS**